KamalDhass/HelloWorks_Auto/README.md

     4. Open the extension's service worker console: Go to `chrome://extensions`, find the "Hello Work Application Automator", and click the "Service worker" link to check for errors logged by `background.js`.
 * **Cover Letter Issues:** If cover letters are poor quality or truncated, ensure your profile details are comprehensive.
 The `max_tokens` for the AI is currently set to 700 in `background.js`.

----

-This README provides a good starting point.
-You can expand on sections or add new ones (like "Contributing" or "License") as the project evolves.